alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 }
 ```

-At some point, you do need to be able to "get" the error out of `Result`, otherwise there would be no point setting the error if nobody will read it.
+At some point, you do need to be able to read the error from `Result`, otherwise there would be no point setting the error.

-This is a little bit different than using the Maybe monad, where the lack of a value just has nothing, but in this case we want two different values.
-We want the success value, and if that doesn't exist, then have the error value.
-Since we're setting the error value, we want to get it because we're setting it, otherwise there'd be no point in setting this value.
-And kind of similar in spirit to the Maybe monad, we don't want to interrogate or start to poke at the Result monad and try to grab out the error value if it exists:
+This is a little bit different than using the `Maybe` monad, where the lack of a value is just Nothing where it's more of a control flow change only.
+For `Result`, we want the success value, and if that doesn't exist, then have the error value.
+And kind of similar in spirit to the `Maybe` monad, we don't want to interrogate or start to poke at the `Result` monad and try to grab out the error value if it exists:

 ```csharp
 // Don't do this!